opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

   - /search-plugins/search-relevance/
 ---

-# Search relevance
+# Compare search results

-Search relevance is an experimental feature.
-Therefore, we do not recommend the use of search relevance in a production environment.
-For updates on the progress of search relevance, or if you want to leave feedback that could help improve the feature, join the [discussion on the OpenSearch forum]((https://forum.opensearch.org/t/feedback-experimental-feature-compare-search-results/11331).
+The search result comparison tool is an experimental feature.
+Therefore, we do not recommend to use it in a production environment.
+For updates on the progress of search relevance, or if you want to leave feedback that could help improve the feature, join the [discussion on the OpenSearch forum](https://forum.opensearch.org/t/feedback-experimental-feature-compare-search-results/11331).
 {: .warning}

-Search relevance lets you compare search results to determine if one search configuration produces better results than the other.
-Using search relevance, you can evaluate search quality through experimenting with queries.
+The search result comparison tool is the first search relevance feature in OpenSearch.
+It lets you compare search results from two queries side by side to determine if one query produces better results than the other.
+Using this tool, you can evaluate search quality through experimenting with queries.

-For example, you can evaluate the effect of the following search configuration changes:
+For example, you can see how results change when you apply one of the following changes:

 - Weighting different fields differently.
 - Different stemming or lemmatization strategies.